awsdocs/amazon-redshift-management-guide/doc_source/connecting-firewall-guidance.md

 ## Possible Solutions<a name="connecting-firewall-guidance.Solutions"></a>

- This happens when you connect to Amazon Redshift from a computer other than an Amazon EC2 instance, and idle connections are terminated by an intermediate network component, such as a firewall, after a period of inactivity\.
-This behavior is typical when you log on from a Virtual Private Network \(VPN\) or your local network\.
+This issue happens when you connect to Amazon Redshift from a machine other than an Amazon EC2 instance\.
+In this case, idle connections are terminated by an intermediate network component, such as a firewall, after a period of inactivity\.
+This behavior is typical when you log on from a virtual private network \(VPN\) or your local network\.

 To avoid these timeouts, we recommend the following changes:
 + Increase client system values that deal with TCP/IP timeouts\.
-You should make these changes on the computer you are using to connect to your cluster\.
+Make these changes on the computer you are using to connect to your cluster\.
 The timeout period should be adjusted for your client and network\.
-See [Change TCP/IP Timeout Settings](#connecting-firewall-guidance.change-tcpip-settings)\.
+For more information, see [Change TCP/IP Timeout Settings](#connecting-firewall-guidance.change-tcpip-settings)\.
-+ Optionally, set keep\-alive behavior at the DSN level\.
-See [Change DSN Timeout Settings](#connecting-firewall-guidance.change-dsn-settings)\.
++ Optionally, set keepalive behavior at the DSN level\.
+For more information, see [Change DSN Timeout Settings](#connecting-firewall-guidance.change-dsn-settings)\.

 ## Change TCP/IP Timeout Settings<a name="connecting-firewall-guidance.change-tcpip-settings"></a>